Skip to main content

 The bottom line

 Many psoriasis creams and ointments are available by prescription and OTC.
 Work with your primary care provider or dermatologist to choose the best treatment plan for you.
-For most people, this will be a combination of prescription and OTC products applied directly to the affected parts of your skin.
+For most people, this involves a combination of prescription and OTC products applied directly to the affected parts of your skin.
 In some cases, these topical medications aren’t enough.
 Fortunately, there are many treatment options for even the most severe cases of psoriasis.

 why trust our exports reliability shield